Javatrix/tsuki-chan/README.md

 ```
 This will create a runnable JAR file in the build/libs directory.

+**IMPORTANT NOTE:
+FOR THE BOT TO RUN CORRECTLY, IT NEEDS THE GRADLE.PROPERTIES FILE IN THE RUNNING DIRECTORY.**

 # Bug Reports / Feature Suggestions
 [Open and issue](https://github.com/Javatrix/kawaiisanbot/issues) or join the [Kawaii-San Official Support Server.](https://discord.gg/8a6x653veD)